angieliangca/Finance-Ledger/README.md

 the testAddDuplicateItem is to test the DuplicateItemException is expected; the testDeleteIncomeItem and the testDeleteExpenseItem are for the case where exception is not expected while the testDeleteInvalidIDItem is to test the InvalidIDException is expected.

+## Phase 4: Task 3

+Problem 1:
+In the Ledger class, there are two addItem methods, one with six parameters called by LedgerConsole, InputPanel and LedgerTest while the other one with one parameter called by Reader, LedgerTest and WriterTest.
+Because the six parameters are the fields of the one parameter Item, there are duplicate codes in these two methods and if changes are made in the caller class, these two methods will have to change simultaneously to maintain the functionality.
+These two addItem methods may cause too much inter-class coupling.

+Refactor 1:
+The second method has been refactored to call the first method by decomposing the Item.
+In this way, there will be less propagation of changes.

+Problem 2:
+In the Ledger class, there are a cluster of methods or codes for the new functionality of category.
+There are methods to initCategory, getIncomeCategory, getExpenseCategory, checkIncomeCategory and checkExpenseCategory.
+The category has its own data with the category name as key, which might be subject to change, and the subtotal for each key as data needs to be updated every time an item is added or deleted, which results in duplicate codes.
+This category cluster may cause the Ledger class to violate cohesion principle.

+Refactor 2:
+A new Category class is created and the related methods and codes from Ledger class, ReportFrame class and LedgerConsole class are migrated to the new class.